 - Department of Sociology

 - The Department of Sociology deepens understanding of present-day social problems and develops the wide-ranging vision needed to solve them.
-We explore basic theories of sociology and study various subjects ranging from the environment, regions, and labor, to globalization, families, and education, adopting various points of view.
-The goal is to foster human resources that can identify social problems and make efforts to solve them with curiosity and a questioning mentality.
+We explore basic theories of sociology and study various subjects ranging from the environment, regions, and labor, to globalization, families, education, and geography adopting various points of view.
+The goal is to foster citizen that can identify social problems and make efforts to solve them with curiosity and a questioning mentality.

 - Department of Media and Communications